 Theories aside, it is known that the monks from the Jerónimos Monastery had financial problems back in the 19th century and so they started to sell the pastéis de nata to the visitors.
 By thay time, Belém was far from the city and was a place which atracted curious who wanted to visit the famous monuments such as the monastery and the tower of Belém.
 The only difference was probably the number of tourists.
 By that time there weren’t big queues, as nowadays, and so they could calmly spend their time in walking and, of course, eating the pastéis.

 In 1820 we had the liberal revolution and consequently in 1834 the religious orders were forced to leave the monasteries and convents.
-One of the monks, probably desperate with his bad luck, sold the recipe to Domingos Alves Rafael.
+One of the monks, probably desperate with his bad luck (or not, depending the point of view), sold the recipe to Domingos Alves Rafael.
 The businessman might have rubbed his hands with glee.
 The rest of the story we might guess.
 The selling of the pastéis de Belém became a lucrative business and it belongs to the same family for generations.
 The pastéis are so desirable that to secure its recipe they have a Secret Workshop.
 Those who belong to this workshop have to take an oath and sign a consent form, promising not to reveal its recipe which is still the original one since 1837.
-They are only six who know the recipe and they are not easy to take a bribe.
+Only six know the recipe and they are not easy to take a bribe.

 But what is the difference between the Pastel de Belém and pastel de nata?

 Almost none.
-Basically both are pastéis de nata, but the pastéis de Belém own the brand as the only ones and original, only sold on the same spot.
+Basically both are pastéis de nata, but the pastéis de Belém own the brand as the original ones, only sold on the same spot.
 The other pastéis de nata are sold in any café in the city, but don’t stay behind in quality.
 Nowadays there is even a competition which awards the best pastel de nata of the year, promoted by the gastronomic festival called Peixe em Lisboa.
 Many cafés have ‘’Fabrico Próprio’’, meaning that they made their own cakes and each one defend proudly that their own are the best and excel in quality.

 If so, we don’t mind in making a taste and test the difference in each one.
 So.
-If you’ve got the time, we advise you to do a pastéis tasting at any of these places in Lisbon:
+If you’ve got the time, we advise you to do a pastéis tasting at any of these places:

 Located in Chiado, close to Camões square in Loreto street, the Manteigaria occupies the old Manteigaria União, keeping its charm as a traditional shop, with its classic façade.
 The space is not very big: no tables, no chairs only a long counter.
 In contrast, the greedy visitor can see the pastéis being made, without secrets.
 The bell announces that a new set has just left the oven.
 Its taste is simply indescribable.